explosion/spacy-loggers/README.md

 This logger can be used to daisy-chain multiple loggers and execute them in-order.
 Loggers that are executed earlier in the chain can pass information to those that come later by adding it to the dictionary that is passed to them.

-Currently, upto 10 loggers can be chained together.
+Currently, up to 10 loggers can be chained together.

 ### Example config